-This is Ford Motor Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Ford Motor Company SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 Ford Motor Company

 Geographic areas served

 Bayerische Motoren Werke AG, Chrysler Group LLC, Daimler AG, General Motors Company, Honda Motor Company, Nissan Motor, Tata Motors, Ltd., Toyota Motor Corporation, Volkswagen AG and many other automotive companies.

 Ford Motor Company is one of the first American automotive companies that even today successfully manufactures and sells automobiles, trucks, buses and automotive parts.
 Ford is the second largest US automaker and the fifth largest vehicle seller in Europe and the world, based on 2010 vehicle sales.
 You can find more information about the business in its official website or Wikipedia’s article.

 Strong position in US market

 Sound financial performance

 Significant growth in China

 Poor environmental record